nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 # Lock Free Algorithms

-Whats wrong with Locks ?
+What's wrong with Locks?
-DEADLOCKS

-Priority inversion

-Why we need locks?

-Multiple threads accessing shared resources

-At least one thread is modifying the shared resources

-Non-Atomic operation (eg. count++) - A single Java operation turns into one or more hardware operation

-- fetch current value of count
-- perform count+1
+- DEADLOCKS
-- reassign back to count
+- slow critical section (if one thread holds the lock for long.
+The slowest thread determines the speed)
+- Priority inversion when 2 threads share a lock, but the low-priority thread keeps getting scheduled ahead of more priority
+  - Low-priority thread acquires the lock and is preempted (schedule out)
+  - High-priority thread can’t progress because the low-priority thread is not scheduled to release the lock.
+- Thread not releasing the lock (Kill Tolerance)
+  - Thread dies, gets interrupted, or forgets to release the lock
+  - Leaves all other threads hanging forever
+  - Unrecoverable, just like deadlocks
+  - To avoid, need to write more complex error-prone code.
+- Performance overhead in having contention over a lock
+  - Thread A acquires a lock
+  - Thread B tries and gets blocked
+  - Thread B is scheduled out (context switch)
+  - Later Thread B is scheduled back (another context switch)
+  - overhead for latency-sensitive applications (stock market data)

 Lock free solutions
-- utilizes operations guaranteed to be one hardware operation
+- uses operations guaranteed to be executed as a single hardware operation
 - A single hardware operation
   - is Atomic by definition and thus
   - threadsafe
--

-# Atomic Operations in Java
+##  Atomic Operations in Java
 Read/Assignment on all primitive types (except for long and double) Read/Assigment on all references
 Read/Assignment on all Volatile long and double

-Avoid DataRaces
+## Avoid DataRaces

-MAke all shared variables that you want to read or write Volatile Read/Assignment on all Volatile Primitive types and references
+Make all shared variables that you want to read or write Volatile
+- ead/Assignment on all Volatile Primitive types and references

 # Atomic Classes in Java
 Atomic classes in Java Concurrent atomic package